arnicas/interactive-vis-course/Week11/README.md

 * Sorting items
 * Annotation/labeling of interesting data points

-Shneiderman's matra: "Overview first, zoom and filter, details on demand."
+Shneiderman's mantra: "Overview first, zoom and filter, details on demand."

 Your project will have to have at least 4 types of graphs we've done in class in it, plus some interactive features such as tooltips, useful animation, some storytelling component.
 It should be a single page project.
 More criteria coming next week.